-The company was originally established solely as a publishing house, primarily in the field of scientific translations and works of non-fiction, all in the English language and under a number of different imprints.
+Keter Books was founded in 1958, primarily in the field of scientific translations and works of non-fiction, all in the English language and under a number of different imprints.
 During the first decade of activity the company expanded rapidly and gained recognition in Israel as the leading publisher in English of original non-fiction titles which eventually led to the start of publishing in Hebrew in the mid 70's of all genres – publishing in Hebrew is now the core activity and continues today under the "Keter Books" imprint.
-The company has maintained its dominance in both areas ever since and is an acknowledged market leader in the high quality of its titles and the excellence of its manufactured products for the publishing industry in Israel and for its customers abroad.
+The company has maintained its dominance ever since and is an acknowledged market leader in the high quality of its titles and the excellence of its manufactured products for the publishing industry in Israel and for its customers abroad.

 At the same time the company established an independent imprint for non-fiction publishing in the English language.
-This activity flourished with a number of significant coproductions together with American and British publishers.
+This activity flourished with a number of significant co-productions together with American and British publishers.